About the table values

 |Vit E||Vitamin E||F||Alpha-Tocopherol|

-Retinol is found only in animal foods while beta-carotene is found in colour-rich vegetables and some fruits.
+Retinol is only found in animal foods and beta-carotene only in colour-rich vegetables and some fruits.
 Total vitamin A activity is calculated as the sum of retinol + 1/12 beta-carotene and termed retinol activity equivalents (RAE).
-In previous editions of the Food Composition Table (Version 2006 and earlier), vitamin A activity was termed retinol equivalents (RE) and was calculated as the sum of retinol + 1/6 beta-carotene.

 In some contexts, the concentration of vitamin A is given in international units (i.u.): 1 i.u. vitamin A = 0.3 µg retinol equivalent.